Sarbagya-M/erp-vulnerabilities-responsible-disclosure/README.md

 ## Overview

-Between May and June 2025, I discovered and responsibly disclosed **four different vulnerabilities** in a college's ERP system, some of which exposed highly sensitive data of students and staff.
+Between May and June 2025, I discovered and responsibly disclosed **five different vulnerabilities** in a college's ERP system, some of which exposed highly sensitive data of students and staff.
 All issues were reported have since been patched.
 These include broken access controls, document leaks, privilege escalation.

 This write-up summarizes each finding with redacted and anonymized technical details to preserve confidentiality and uphold ethical disclosure standards.